mohabusama/nodnod/README.md

 ### Config file

-The config file is a `json` file which describes the existing nodes in the cluster.
+The config file is a `json` file which describes the existing **NodNod** nodes/peers in the cluster.

     {
         "nodes": [